xnor-gate/shibboleth_bot/README.md

 ## Playing on Discord

-You can play on the [Shibboleth discord server](https://discord.gg/2SeRD8t).
+You can play on the [Shibboleth Discord server](https://discord.gg/2SeRD8t).
 Just follow the link, click to accept the invite, and type in a name to show for you.
 If Discord asks for your e-mail to link your account, you can ignore this by clicking outside the prompt.

 The bot automatically sends players their secret words and resolves guesses.
 Write `!help` to see the list of bot commands.
 You can play with your friends online at any time.
-If the Shibboleth user doesn't appear as online under "Bot", it's offline -- please let the maintainer know.
+If the Shibboleth user doesn't appear as online under "Bot", it's offline -- please let xnor#7491 know.

 It's recommended to play Shibboleth on a computer rather than a phone.